nahla-naz/Passport-KYC-Challenge/README.md

 # Passport Document KYC challenge - Image processing with OpenCV
-Detect Passport document from image, crop it and correct its orientation.
+Detect Passport document from image, crop it and correct its orientation using OpenCV and FastAPI.

 *Tools used :  OpenCV, Rembg, Mediapipe, FastAPI*